farzadrastegar/setup-hadoop/README.md

          $ ./mypdsh.bash <usernames> <ip-addresses> reboot.bash

 5. Prepare Ambari/HDP repositories using the following URL in a machine called the repository server.
 This server that is configured to contain all the Ambari/HDP repositories is called 'master1.hadoopcluster.webranking' in our scripts laster on.
-This server is separated from hadoop nodes.
-In other words, the frontend machine and the repository server could be two virtual machines serving to configure the hadoop cluster. https://www.youtube.com/watch?v=usYJbMRXxew&index=4&list=PLhd4MmrFf8CXULSLNIxuoY49mVDGKlMk3
+This server is different from hadoop nodes.
+In other words, the frontend machine and the repository server could be considered as two virtual machines serving to configure the hadoop cluster.
+After setting up the repository server, make sure to copy the ~/.ssh directory from one of hadoop cluster nodes to the home directory of the repository server so that the nodes can ssh the repository server without password. https://www.youtube.com/watch?v=usYJbMRXxew&index=4&list=PLhd4MmrFf8CXULSLNIxuoY49mVDGKlMk3

 6. Prepare /etc/yum.repos.d in every node.